Ph.D., University of Florida, 2000

 My research program investigates the interacting biopsychosocial factors that contribute to optimal adaptive outcomes following neurodevelopmental disruption.
 My interest in brain-behavior relationships is broad, spanning a wide range of research methods, psychological domains, and populations.
 My research is focused on discovering what happens to the developing brain and to cognitive abilities across the lifespan many years after disorder onset (e.g., brain tumor, congenital heart disease).
 My team and I investigate white matter pathways using diffusion tensor imaging (DTI) and brain region activations using functional MRI (fMRI) to examine the neural mechanisms underlying both cognitive and social-emotional abilities of individuals.
 While I initially employed this comprehensive framework to examine the long-term outcomes of survivors of childhood brain tumors, I have extended components of this work to other neurodevelopmental disorders by investigating predictors of adaptive outcomes, neuroimaging studies of cognition, and psychophysiological and neuroimaging studies of emotion.

 In 2013, my team and I successfully completed the 6-year Research Scholar Grant awarded by the American Cancer Society (ACS) for this program of research.
-One new extension of this research is a project in collaboration with Dr. Tobey McDonald, funded by AFLAC Center and Children’s Health Care of Atlanta (CHOA)’s Pediatric Hematology/Oncology Center of Excellence, that examines single nucleotide polymorphisms relationship with cognitive and neuroimaging outcomes of survivors of cerebellar brain tumors.
-In 2016, we expanded this research with Drs.
-Phan and Siegel to also examine how these factors relate to sleep outcomes in survivors (funded by CHOA’s Center for Neurosciences Research).
+One extension of this research is an ongoing collaboration with Dr. Tobey McDonald, funded by AFLAC Center and Children’s Health Care of Atlanta (CHOA)’s Pediatric Hematology/Oncology Center of Excellence, that examines single nucleotide polymorphisms relationship with cognitive and neuroimaging outcomes of survivors of cerebellar brain tumors.
+We also expanded this research to examine how these factors relate to sleep outcomes in survivors (funded by CHOA’s Center for Neurosciences Research).
+Currently, we have developed multisite collaborations to validate our preliminary findings of host whole genome variations that are associated with cognitive outcomes of pediatric brain tumors survivors.

 All of these collaborations build upon my interests in optimizing outcomes of individuals with neurodevelopmental conditions across the lifespan.